How do I keep up to date with national guidance and information as it changes regularly?

-For queries regarding staff returning from holidays overseas following the outbreak of coronavirus (COVID-19), take a look at the national guidance.
+For queries regarding staff returning from holidays overseas following the outbreak of coronavirus, take a look at the national guidance.

-What do I pay my PAs if they have to self-isolate due to symptoms associated with the coronavirus (COVID 19)?
+What do I pay my PAs if they have to self-isolate in line with government guidance due to coronavirus?

-The council has agreed locally to pay PAs full pay for a period of up to four weeks.
-This is different to national guidance.
-If you do not have the money available in your direct payment to pay your PA plus any additional provision while one or more PA is self-isolating or poorly with the virus contact, call First Point of Contact 03456789044 as there is provision for contingency payments.
+We've agreed to pay PAs full pay for any period of self-isolation in line with current guidance.
+Find out more from the current guidance.
+If you do not have the money available in your direct payment to pay your PA, plus any additional provision while one or more PA is self-isolating, contact First Point of Contact on 0345 678 9044 as there is provision for contingency payments available.

 If we have a situation where we cannot source support what should I do?

-We’d like you to think about ‘what if’ and have contingences for example:
+We’d like you to think about ‘what if’ and contingencies.